bstollnitz/aml-pipeline-mixed/README.md

 # How to create Azure ML resources using different methods

-This project shows how to train a Fashion MNIST model using an Azure ML pipeline, and how to deploy it using a managed online endpoint.
+This project shows how to train a Fashion MNIST model using an Azure ML pipeline, and how to deploy it using an online managed endpoint.
 It demonstrates how to create Azure ML resources using the following three methods: the Azure ML Studio UI, Python SDK, and CLI.
 It uses MLflow for tracking and model representation.

 ## Azure setup